ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome2021.md

 template: logorb
 # Who Sponsors The Linux Foundation?

-... and the 150+ Collaborative Projects at the LF?
+... and the 100's of Collaborative Projects at the LF?

 **Answer:** A lot of companies, many repeatedly.